Vaadin Servlet Auto-Loading

 Vaadin 8 docs: Vaadin Spring add-on,

-the custom servlet must not have @VaadinServletConfiguration
+the custom servlet must not have @VaadinServletConfiguration.

-What’s interesting is that the default servlet is mapped to /vaadinServlet/*
+What’s interesting is that the default servlet is mapped to /vaadinServlet/* and not /*,

-yet the app apparently works and requests are handled at /*
+yet the app apparently works and requests are handled at /*.
+There is a Spring magic which

 configures Spring Dispatcher Servlet to dispatch requests accordingly.